 Non-negotiable (unless we have children): I need at least eight hours sleep almost every night.

 Non-negotiable: I take five hours to get ready (including breakfast) each and every morning.
 Blissful!

 Listening to recorded music gives me enormous pleasure.
-The format of the music in question is L.P. records because I prefer to listen to completely analogue recordings.
+The medium of my choice is Long Play (L.P.) records because I prefer to listen to completely analogue recordings.
 I still have all my records from the very first one I purchased around 1975!
 Lately I have added jazz records from the 1950's and 1960's (Louis Armstrong, Duke Ellington, Count Basie) and "The Beatles In Mono" 14-LP boxed set to my collection.